smily342/project-portfolio/instructions.md

     - You should have a score of at least 95 in [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview)
     - All images should have alt attributes and proper sizes
     - All contrasts should be OK
-- Follow the guidelines on [how to write good code](https://www.notion.so/Guidelines-for-how-to-write-good-code-59abdd4307a24f5ca7914d566326f4df?pvs=21)
+- Follow the guidelines on how to write clean code

 ## Stretch goals